sidx04/kzg-mini/README.md

 - `KZGCeremony<E>`: Holds the trusted setup parameters for a KZG commitment over a pairing engine `E`.
 - `KZGCommitment`, `KZGProof`: Types representing the output of commitment and opening.

-## 🔐 Security

-> This library uses a simplified version of KZG commitments for demonstration and learning.
-It **does not** use secure MPC for the trusted setup, so **do not use in production** as-is.

 ## 📄 License

 MIT or Apache-2.0